meimeitan/Classification-of-COVID-19-from-Chest-X-ray-images-via-Convolutional-Neural-Network/README.md

 factors such as the substantially lower cost and far shorter acquisition time, compared to CT scans.
 With advances in the field of artificial intelligence including Convolutional Neural Networks (CNN), it has become possible to apply sophisticated computer analysis to medical images and trials have proven this approach with reassuringly high success rates.

+**Methodology**
 This paper proposes to develop a Convolutional Neural Networks to distinguish COVID-19 chest X-ray images.
 Two distinct CNN models were developed for the binary classification of COVID-19 from Normal or Lung opacity cases by examination of their accuracies and errors in order to determine the best model.
 The first model was named CNN2021 (7 layers) which was